Accounting & Assurance and Tax

 - Estate & Gift Taxation

 - Partnership & LLC Taxation

 For a complete application, please submit all required materials.

 Click here to start your application.
-The application requires uploads of resume, statement of intent, and unofficial transcripts.
+The application requires uploads of resume, statement of intent, and transcripts.
 If you have a foreign transcript, upload the evaluation.

 The Personal Statement should reflect your goals and motivations to pursue the degree and what has prepared you to succeed in the program.

 Please submit a current résumé detailing your work experience, management experience, and areas of responsibility.
 Your resume can be uploaded with your online application.